Armed-Dockers/emby-telegram-notifier/README.md

 ## Prerequisites

-- An Emby server with the Webhook plugin installed.
+- An Emby server with the Webhook plugin installed
 - A Telegram bot token and chat ID (see the section on setting up a Telegram bot below).
 - Docker (optional, for Docker installation).